OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

-## <a name="OMTG-DATAST-010"></a>OMTG-DATAST-010: Test that no sensitive data leaks when backgrounded
+## <a name="OMTG-DATAST-005"></a>OMTG-DATAST-005: Test that keyboard cache is disabled for sensitive data

 ### Black-box Testing

+Reset your iOS device keyboard cache by going through:

+Settings > General > Reset > Reset Keyboard Dictionary

+Proceed to use the application's functionalities.
+Identify the functions which allow users to enter sensitive data.

+Dump the keyboard cache file dynamic-text.dat at the following directory:
+/private/var/mobile/Library/Keyboard/

+Look for sensitive data such as username, email addresses, credit card numbers, etc.
+If the sensitive data can be obtained through the keyboard cache file, it fails this test.

+### White-box Testing

 [Describe how to test for this issue using static and dynamic analysis techniques.
 This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+### Remediation

+The application must ensure that data typed into text fields which contains sensitive information must not be cached.
+This can be achieved by disabling the feature programmatically by using the AutoCorrection = FALSE directive in the desired UITextFields.
+For data that should be masked such as PIN and passwords, set the textField.secureTextEntry to YES.

+### References

+- [link to relevant how-tos, papers, etc.]

+## <a name="OMTG-DATAST-010"></a>OMTG-DATAST-010: Test that no sensitive data leaks when backgrounded

+### Black-box Testing

+Proceed to a page on the application which displays sensitive information such as username, email address, account details, etc. Background the application by hitting the Home button on your iOS device.
+SSH into your iOS device and proceed to the following directory:
+/var/mobile/Containers/Data/Application/$APP_ID/Library/Caches/Snapshots/

+Depending on your iOS version, the start of the directory (/var/mobile) might be different, the test was conducted on a iOS 8.1 device.

+If the application caches the sensitive information page as a screenshot, it fails this test.

+It is highly recommended to have a default screenshot that will be cached whenever the application enters background.

 ### White-box Testing